dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/_index.md

 ### Step #3.
 Prepare a New Host Serve and Run Installer

+{{< alert color="success" title="Tip" >}}
+If you do not use our automated installers, please follow our [Update to PHP 8.1](../upgrade-to-php-8.1/) guide.
+{{< /alert >}}

-Earlier in this chapter we referred to the automated installers that are included with the platform ([learn more here](https://github.com/dreamfactorysoftware/dreamfactory/tree/master/installers)].
+Earlier in this chapter we referred to the automated installers that are included with the platform [learn more here](https://github.com/dreamfactorysoftware/dreamfactory/tree/master/installers).
 We recommend downloading one of these installers from the [DreamFactory repository](https://github.com/dreamfactorysoftware/dreamfactory) and running them in the manner previously described.
 Four operating systems are currently supported, including CentOS, Debian, Fedora, and Ubuntu.
 Ideally the operating system will be newly installed, ensuring the server is free of baggage.

 At the installer's conclusion you'll be prompted to create the first administration account.
 Go ahead and create one, however we'll soon be importing your existing administrator(s) from the production DreamFactory instance so ultimately the new account won't hold any importance.